white avens

 The flowers are about ½ wide.
 There are 5 sepals, 5 petals, numerous stamens, and 50 to 80 styles.
 The sepals are green, lance-shaped, pointed, about 3 16 long, and about 116 wide at the base.
 They spread outwards or bend backwards.
 The petals are white, about ¼ long, and about wide.
 They are distinctly narrowed at the base (clawed), well separated, and widely spreading or somewhat bent backward.
 They are as long or longer than the sepals.
 There is a raised structure (hypanthium) in the center of the flower.
 The stamens are arranged in a ring at the base of the hypanthium.
 They have white stalks (filaments) and white anthers that soon turn brown.

-The fruit is a bristly, spherical cluster of 30 to 60 seedcases (achenes).
+The infructescence is a bristly, spherical cluster of 30 to 60 seed capsules (achenes).
 It is green at first, eventually turning brown, and is ½ to ¾ in diameter when measured to the tips of the bristles.
 The sepals persist in fruit and are bent backwards.
-The bristles are the styles that have persisted in fruit, are about ¼ long, and are hooked at the tip.
+The bristles are the styles that have persisted in fruit.
+They are about ¼ long and they are hooked at the tip.
 The hooked tip is a 116 long terminal segment that eventually falls off.
 The fruit disperses by clinging to fur of passing animals or legs of passing hikers.

 Height